Phoenix STS Logo

 Risk Assessment Summary

-A summary of risk assessments conducted for each identified hazard, including risk ratings and the methodology used to evaluate likelihood and severity of harm.
+A summary of the risk assessments behind each hazard.
+It shows the risk ratings and the method used to judge how likely and how severe harm could be.

 4